-Disclosure Quantity Units
+Disclosure Qu Quantity

-2023 2022
+2024 2023

-Safe Man-Hours 425,920 399,360 Man-hours
+Safe Man-Hours 689,886 425,920 Man-hours

-No. of work-related injuries One (1) None (0) #
+No. of work-related injuries None (0) One (1) #

 No. of work-related fatalities None (0) None (0) #

-No. of work related ill-health 16 12 #
+No. of work related ill-health 22 16 #

-No. of safety drills 8 12 #
+No. of safety drills 3 8 #

-In 2023, the total safe man-hours per employee is 1,936 (242 calendar year x 8 hours) multiplied by 220 total headcount as of December 31, 2023 which totaled 425,920 hours for the whole year.
+In 2024, the total safe man-hours per employee is 1,952 (244 calendar year x 8 hours) multiplied by 246.
+Total headcount as of December 31, 2024 which totaled 480,192 hours for the whole year.
 Work related ill health concerns recorded 8 are recorded.
-Monthly Safety and Health meeting via zoom was considered as ABCl's safety drills due to the fact that safety and health related issues/concerns were discussed and addressed to the concerned.
+Monthly Safety and Health meeting via zoom is considered as a part of ABCI's safety drills primarily due to the fact that safety and health related issues/concerns were discussed and addressed to the concerned.

-Having an occupational health and safety standards will provide employees a safe working environment, increase employee morale and job satisfaction and increase productivity.
-All throughout business operations, the safety, health and wellness of employees remain a priority whether in the construction sites, in the warehouses or in the offices.
+Having occupational health and safety standards will provide employees a safe working environment, increase employee morale and job satisfaction and increase productivity.
+Throughout business operations, the safety, health and wellness of employees remain a priority whether in the construction sites, in the warehouses or in the offices.